ICHP was formed in 1963, and incorporated as a

 Q. Does ICHP conduct any other Statewide meetings during the year?

-ICHP holds a Spring Meeting that alternates as a joint meeting with the Missouri Society of Health-System Pharmacists held near the metropolitan St. Louis area on odd years, and a stand-alone meeting held in southern or central Illinois on even years.
-The Spring Meeting includes Board business meetings, a Town Hall meeting, and a minimum of 11 credit hours of continuing pharmacy education for attendees.
+ICHP holds a Spring Meeting that now alternates between a stand-alone meeting held in southern or central Illinois on even years, and a stand-alone virtual meeting on odd years.
+The Spring Meeting includes Board business meetings, a Town Hall meeting, and on average, a minimum of 10 credit hours of continuing pharmacy education for attendees.
 Members and non-members may attend the Spring Meeting.
 ICHP Events Calendar

 ICHP have an advocacy arm?